clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/bare-metal-manual-install.rst

 .. _bare-metal-manual-install:

-Install Clear Linux OS on bare metal (manual)
+Install |CL-ATTR| on bare metal (manual)
 #############################################

-This section contains the steps for a |CL| manual installation.
+This section contains the steps for a |CL-ATTR| manual installation.
 It picks up where the :ref:`bare-metal-install` left off.

 To perform additional tasks during the |CL| Installer setup, select the :guilabel:`< Manual(Advanced) >` menu option (figure 1).